Jbleezy/BO1-Reimagined/README.md

 * Upgraded: minimum explosion damage - 1000

 ### Crossbow
+* Instantly starts reloading after firing the bolt
 * Crossbow bolt beeping rate no longer changes depending on your FPS
+* Unupgraded: increased impact damage from 675 to 750 (weapon file shows it is suppose to do this amount of damage but it does not)
+* Unupgraded: maximum explosion damage - 800
+* Unupgraded: minimum explosion damage - 400
+* Upgraded: increased impact damage from 675 to 2250 (weapon file shows it is suppose to do this amount of damage but it does not)
+* Upgraded: increased impact damage from 3000 to 9000
+* Upgraded: maximum explosion damage - 2500
+* Upgraded: minimum explosion damage - 1250

 ### CZ75 Dual Wield
 * Upgraded: reduced recoil